Kit-Cat Klock: Design

 The clock's design has changed little in the intervening years.
 The first generation, manufactured from the 1930s to the early 1950s, had two paws and no bow tie.
 Newer models have four paws and a bow tie.

 In the 1960s, genuine crystals were added as accents to some clocks.
 The words "Kit-Cat" were added to the clock's face in 1982.
 The original clocks were AC-powered.
 However, due to scarcity of American-made AC motors, the clock was redesigned for battery power in the late 1980s.

+Court case

+In 2007, Felix the Cat Productions announced that they would be suing California Clock Company, claiming they had "capitalized on [Felix the Cat's] unique facial similarities to confuse consumers".
+Court papers noted that Kit-Cat's manufacturers had previously referred to it online as the "Felix Clock".

+In 2008, the two sides resolved the dispute amicably.

 Cultural impact

 Kit-Cat Klocks are frequently seen in movies, commercials, TV and advertising.
 The California Clock Company has also made several other animated clocks, including a teddy bear, a panda, a poodle and an owl.

 The name "Kit-Cat" is a trademark of California Clock Company.